Comet: Nucleus

+Long period comets tend to be of larger size compared to short period ones, usually 4-20 km in diameter.
+Short period comets are mostly 1.5 to 5 km in size.
 Comet nuclei with radii of up to 30 km have been observed, but ascertaining their exact size is difficult.
 The nucleus of 322P/SOHO is probably only 100–200 m in diameter.
 A lack of smaller comets being detected despite the increased sensitivity of instruments has led some to suggest that there is a real lack of comets smaller than 100 m across.
 Known comets have been estimated to have an average density of 0.6 g/cm3.
 Because of their low mass, comet nuclei do not become spherical under their own gravity and therefore have irregular shapes.

 Comet 81P/Wild exhibits jets on light side and dark side, stark relief, and is dry.

-Roughly six percent of the near-Earth asteroids are thought to be the extinct nuclei of comets that no longer experience outgassing, including 14827 Hypnos and 3552 Don Quixote.

 Results from the Rosetta and Philae spacecraft show that the nucleus of 67P/Churyumov–Gerasimenko has no magnetic field, which suggests that magnetism may not have played a role in the early formation of planetesimals.
 Further, the ALICE spectrograph on Rosetta determined that electrons (within 1 km above the comet nucleus) produced from photoionization of water molecules by solar radiation, and not photons from the Sun as thought earlier, are responsible for the degradation of water and carbon dioxide molecules released from the comet nucleus into its coma.
 Instruments on the Philae lander found at least sixteen organic compounds at the comet's surface, four of which (acetamide, acetone, methyl isocyanate and propionaldehyde) have been detected for the first time on a comet.